mattmazzola/mini_behavior/README.md

 * To collect human demonstrations, run:
 ```
-python manual_control.py --save true
+python manual_control.py --save
 ```
 * An example code for loading the demos is shown in scripts/load_demos.py

 ### Action Space Type
 Mini-BH supports two types of action spaces: cartesian and primitive.
 Environment names that ends with v0 correspond to primitive actions, while v1 corresponds to cartesian actions.
 We recommend starting off with primitive actions due to its simplicity and efficiency.

 ### File Descriptions
 * **mini_behavior/actions.py**